The Cepheid Distance to the Narrow-Line Seyfert 1 Galaxy NGC 4051: Introduction

 Finally, it is only in the nearest AGNs that we can compare SMBH masses measured from stellar or gas dynamical modeling, which are distance-dependent, with those measured by reverberation mapping (RM), which are distance-independent. \ng is challenging as the SMBH radius of influence ($r_{\rm BH} = GM/\sigma_*^2$, where $M$ is the BH mass and $\sigma_*$ is the stellar bulge velocity dispersion) is $\sim 0.67$\,pc; whether or not it is spatially resolvable with either the {\it Hubble} or the {\it James Webb\ } Space Telescopes (HST, JWST) is unclear given the factor of 2--3 uncertainty in the SMBH mass and the factor of two uncertainty in the distance, but it should nevertheless be possible to get at least meaningful constraints on the central mass with the IFU on {\it JWST}.

 Our goal is to eliminate distance-dependent ambiguities by determining a Cepheid-based distance to \ngs.
-The Cepheid Period--Luminosity Relation (PLR) or Leavitt Law \citep{Leavitt1912} has proven to be the most accurate and reliable empirical standard candle with a reach of $D \approx 50$~Mpc.
+The Cepheid Period--Luminosity Relation (PLR) or Leavitt Law \citep{Leavitt1912} is a widely-used empirical standard candle with a reach of at least $D \approx 40$~Mpc \citep{Riess2016}.
 It has been extensively applied to dozens of extragalactic systems, including \citet{Bentz2019} and \citet[][hereafter Y20]{Yuan2020} who recently measured the Cepheid-based distances to the Seyfert 1 galaxies NGC\,6814 and \ngos, respectively.

 In this work, we derive a Cepheid distance to \ng using multiband \hst observations.
 The rest of this paper is organized as follows.
 We present the observations, data reduction, and photometry in \S2 and our Cepheid selection methods in \S3.
 Our main result, the Cepheid distance to \ngs, is given in \S4 and we discuss its implications in \S5.